pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetdefs.rst

   :value: 21

   The cursor is over your widget.
 If you consume this message, change the
-  XPLMCursorStatus value to indicate the desired result, with the same rules as in with :py:func:`XPLMDisplay.XPLMHandleCursor_f` callback used with windows.
+  second parameter of this message to the updated :ref:`CursorStatus <XPLMCursorStatus>`, and return 1 to consume the event.

   .. note:: Handling this message 'consumes' the message.